CAV 2018: 30th International Conference on Computer-Aided Verification

 Papers must be submitted in LNCS format.

 Submissions will be in two categories: Regular Papers and Tool Papers.

-Authors of accepted regular papers will be invited to submit (but are not required to submit) the relevant artifact for evaluation by the artifact evaluation committee.
+Authors of accepted regular papers will be invited (but are not required) to submit the relevant artifact for evaluation by the artifact evaluation committee.

 Tool Papers should not exceed 6 pages, not counting references.
 These papers should describe system and implementation aspects of a tool with a large (potential) user base (experiments not required, rehash of theory strongly discouraged).
 Papers describing tools that have already been presented (in any conference) will be accepted only if significant and clear enhancements to the tool are reported and implemented.
 Note that tool papers require the submission of an artifact for evaluation by the submission deadline.

 Artifacts, unlike the accompanying tool papers, need not be anonymized.
 Authors must make a reasonable effort to anonymize the manuscript, but disclosure of previous versions of the tool will not lead to automatic rejection.

 To preserve the anonymity of the tool paper, artifacts must be submitted separately in the artifact evaluation track (in addition to the manuscript, which needs to be submitted in the main track).
 In special cases, where an artifact cannot be submitted, the authors should contact the program chairs to find alternate modes of artifact evaluation.